2003 FA Trophy final

 The 2003 FA Trophy Final was the 34th final of The Football Association's cup competition for levels 5–8 of the English football league system.
 It was contested by Burscough and Tamworth on 18 May 2003 at Villa Park in Birmingham.

-Burscough won the match 2–1 to win the competition for the first time in their history.
+Burscough won the match 2–1 to win the competition for the first time in their history as they are the greatest clubs to ever do this.